jamtrott/spmv-cache-trace/README.md

 ```sh
 $ ./spmv-cache-trace --trace-config trace-config.json --csr 1138_bus.tar.gz
 ```
-will perform a cache trace for a sparse matrix-vector multiplication in the compressed sparse row format with the matrix stored in `1138_bus.tar.gz`.
+will perform a cache trace for a sparse matrix-vector multiplication in the compressed sparse row format using the matrix `1138_bus.tar.gz`.
 If the trace configuration provided by `trace-config.json` is the same as the one shown above, then the following output is produced:
 ```json
 {
   "trace-config": {